M4r-10/ParcelIQ/README.md

-# 🏛 TitleGuard AI
+# 🏛 ParcelIQ AI

 **Spatial Property Risk Intelligence Engine**

-TitleGuard AI reduces closing friction by surfacing spatial and legal risks before underwriting begins.
+ParcelIQ AI reduces closing friction by surfacing spatial and legal risks before underwriting begins.

 ## 🎯 What It Does